Bengali grammar: Future tense

 In less standard varieties of Bengali, "a" is substituted for "e" in second-person familiar forms; thus tumi bolba, khulba, khelba etc. The endings are -bo, -bi, -be, -be, -ben; the তুমি and সে conjugations are identical in this tense.
 Forms ending in a consonant do require stem transformations for vowel harmony, but ones ending in a vowel don't.

 Prepositions and postpositions

 Whereas English features prepositions, Bengali typically uses postpositions.
 That is, while these modifying words occur before their object in English (beside him, inside the house), they typically occur after their object in Bengali (or pashe, baŗir bhitore).
-Some postpositions require their object noun to take the possessive case, while others require the objective case (which is unmarked for inanimate nouns); this distinction must be memorised.
+Some postpositions require their object noun to take the genitive case, while others require the objective case (which is unmarked for inanimate nouns); this distinction must be memorised.
 Most postpositions are formed by taking nouns referring to a location and inflecting them for the locative case.
 They can also be applied to verbal nouns.